omurilolima/book-club/README.md

 ### Strategy

-- This project uses Agile Methodology.
+ This project uses Agile Methodology.
 A Kanban board in GitHub was created to support development process.
 A planning session generated 17 User Stories within 5 Epics, each one with their acceptance criterias.
 The development process was based on iterative incremental philosophy, adopting 1 week sprints with the following goals:
-- Week 1: Basic structure and blog features running with boilerplate design and content.
+- <strong>Week 1</strong>: Basic structure and blog features running with boilerplate design and content.
-- Week 2: CRUD functionalities of Books section running with boilerplate design and content.
+- <strong>Week 2</strong>: CRUD functionalities of Books section running with boilerplate design and content.
-- Week 3: Final version of the design and content + Messages.
+- <strong>Week 3</strong>: Final version of the design and content + Messages.
-- Week 4: Bugfix, final deploy and documentation.
+- <strong>Week 4</strong>: Bugfix, final deploy and documentation.

 ### Ideal client
 - English speaking;